nanstey/quadratic-gatsby/content/pages/services.md

     {
         header: "Amplify Yourself",
         contents: [
         "This is the full package!
-Record your song, have it mastered, get professional photography, album art, AND a music video all in one place and for one price.", "Package: $1000"],
+Record your song, have it mixed & mastered, get professional photography, AND a music video all in one place and for one low price.", "Full Package: $1000"],
         imageFileName: 'sections/education/minecraft-camp.jpg',
         jumpToAnchor: "Book",
         jumpToAnchorText: "Book Now",